svekeman/www-greenitglobe/www.greenitglobe.com/content/home/usecases_box.md

 block2_text = "The total cost of ownership for an IT environment is driven down with at least 80% from making 90% of existing IT layers obsolete." block2_link = "solutions/server-virtualization"

-block3_title = "Big Data Solutions"
+block3_title = "Big Data Analytics"
 block3_text = "Crunching large datasets require flexible and high performance compute capacity.
 We deliver at least  2 million IOPS in a 10 node cluster." block3_link = "solutions/surveillance-storage"